C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal tenths and hundredths

 • number line 0 to 5 divided into tenths or 10 frames (explain that for the activity each frame is considered 1 whole)

-• Gather the students and tell them that they are going to count together in "2 tenths" increments from 0 to 5.
+• As a whole class share with the students that they are going to count together in "2 tenths" increments from 0 to 5.
 First, give the students a minute to think about the numbers that will be recited.
-Then, begin counting in a chorus at a pace that allows you to write the numbers.
+Then, begin counting all together at a pace that allows you to write the numbers.
 You can also show the visual on the number line or on the 10 frames.

 • As students recite the numbers, write them down like this: 0.2 0.4 0.6 0.8 (two-tenths, four-tenths, six-tenths, eight-tenths).